cc-archive/cc-cert-core/core/commons/significance.md

 ![Enclosure Boundary](https://github.com/creativecommons/cc-cert-map/blob/master/img/core/hedge-enclosure-boundary.jpg "photo of Enclosure Boundary")

-*[NZ0314 : Decaying hedge](http://www.geograph.org.uk/photo/1715089) Geograph photo by [Andy Waddington](http://www.geograph.org.uk/profile/34816) is licensed under [CC-BY-SA](http://creativecommons.org/licenses/by-sa/2.0/) / cropped from original*
+*[NZ0314 : Decaying hedge](http://www.geograph.org.uk/photo/1715089) Geograph photo by [Andy Waddington](http://www.geograph.org.uk/profile/34816) licensed under [CC-BY-SA](http://creativecommons.org/licenses/by-sa/2.0/) / cropped from original*

 Like the idea of The Commons, the process of enclosure came too from the history of land ownership in England.
 Explore it's history and ongoing occurrence from the definition in Wikipedia.